Official High School Transcripts:

 Note: Disclosing criminal history or suspension/expulsion information is required but is not grounds for automatic denial of admission.

-Applicants may appeal the Special Admissions Committee’s decision when new information is available that was not included or available in the initial review of your application file.
+Applicants may appeal the Special Admissions Committee’s decision when new information is available that was not included or available in the initial review of the application file.
 The information must be provided as part of the appeal.
 To request an appeal, submit a written letter to the Special Admissions Committee stating the grounds for the appeal and a request to be reconsidered for admission.
 This letter must be addressed to:

 Special Admissions Committee